FlanaganSe/personal-portfolio-site/content/blog/healthy-habits-research/index.md

 ---
 title: Healthy Habits
-date: '2021-08-10T12:00:00.00Z'
+date: '2021-08-20T12:00:00.00Z'
 description: 'A researched list of healthy habits'
 ---

 ## Healthy Habits

-Health is a highly contentnious topic that is full of misinformation.
-A major issue seems to be that people are especially susceptible to the placebo effect when it comes to health products.
-It can be easy to become convinced that XYZ pill was a miracle that greatly improved one or more aspects of ones' life when the entire effect was likely the placebo effect.
-As a result it's difficult to comb through and find advice that is going to be valuable for most others.
+Health is a highly contentious topic that is full of misinformation.
+We're all susceptible to the placebo effect, especially when it comes to health products products, strategies, and mindsets.

-This was a pragmatic and resaerch-based attempt to identify habits that are significantly likely to be healthy. ~50 hours of research in mid-2020 was put into creating this document.
+This was a pragmatic and research-based attempt to identify habits that are significantly likely to be healthy.
+The research has then been condensed and reformatted into a more easily readable format.

 ## Daily Life Habits